sj24saggs-art/college-football-predictor/README.md

 This project evaluates and compares two distinct feature engineering approaches to predict game outcomes.

 ### 1\.
-Direct Differential Model

-This is a baseline approach that creates features by directly calculating the difference in statistics between the home and away teams for each individual game.
-The model is trained on these direct, single-game differentials to establish a baseline prediction accuracy.

-  * **Features:** `rank_difference`, `pass_yards_diff`, `rush_yards_diff`, etc.
-  * **Target:** `score_difference`
+Score Regression & SVM

+This model finds the most effective features for predicting college football bowl game outcomes based on regular-season performance.

+  * **Feature Engineering:** The model calculates the average regular-season performance statistics for every team in each season.
+  * **Predictive Features:** The model uses the difference between the two opponents' season-long average statistics for a given bowl game.
+  * **SVM Usage:** The model uses Support Vector Regression (SVR) to predict scores and Support Vector Classification (SVC) to predict the winner.
+  * **Target:** The model predicts both the winner (using classification) and the final score (using regression).

 ### 2\.
-Season-Average Differential Model
+Differential Regression Model

-This is the primary, more advanced methodology.
-It assumes that a team's performance over an entire regular season is a better predictor of a bowl game outcome.
+This is the primary and most successful approach because it uses the full seasonal stats for both teams to predict the score difference, leading to a more accurate prediction.

-  * **Feature Engineering:** The average regular-season performance statistics (e.g., average points for, average passing yards) are calculated for every team in every season.
+  * **Feature Engineering:** The average performance statistics (e.g., avg points for, avg passing yards) are calculated for every team in every season, using all game types.
-  * **Predictive Features:** For a given bowl game, the model's features are the *difference between the two opponents' season averages*.
+  * **Predictive Features:** For a given game, the model is provided with the full seasonal stats for both the home and away teams.
   * **Cross-Validation:** A robust season-by-season cross-validation is used, where each season's bowl games serve as the test set, with the model being trained on all other seasons.

-## 📊 Results

-The project evaluates four distinct models based on the **Season-Average** methodology.
-The final model, a **Logistic Regression with feature selection**, proved to be the most effective at predicting game winners.

-#### Winner Selection Accuracy by Season (Logistic Regression Model)

-This chart displays the final model's accuracy for each individual season's bowl games.
+  * * **Target:** `score_difference` (predicted using Linear Regression).

 ## 🛠️ Tech Stack